robinucar/smartzer-tech-test/README.md

 ## 🔧 Potential Improvements

-- 🗃 Real Database Integration
-  Replace the local .json data store with a persistent database such as PostgreSQL or MongoDB using an ORM like Prisma or Mongoose.
 - 🚀 Cloud Deployment:
   Deploy to platforms like Render, Railway, Fly.io, or AWS/GCP for hosting backend, frontend, and database in a production environment.
 - 🔐 User Authentication with AWS Cognito: